Menu

 iperf3 thread model

 In order to keep the code as simple and maintainable as possible, iperf3 was originally single threaded.
-This meant that iperf3 would be CPU-bound on older hosts, or always on 40G/100G NICs.
+This meant that multi-stream iperf3 would often be CPU-bound.
 To run parallel stream iperf3 on multiple cores, you needed to use the method shown in the table above, or use iperf2, which is multi-treaded.

 Starting with iperf3 v3.16, multiple threads are supported, eliminating this constraint.